bijection/g9/README.md

 g9 is a javascript library for creating **automatically interactive graphics**.

-With g9, making an interactive visualization is as easy as making a visualization that isn't.
-Just write a function which draws shapes based on data, and it will automatically figure out how to manipulate that data when you drag shapes around.
+With g9, interactive visualization is as easy as visualization that isn't.
+Just write a function which draws shapes based on data, and g9 will automatically figure out how to manipulate that data when you drag the shapes around.

 For example, the following code: